aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/open-science-recommendations.md

 * Publications and presentations
 * Capacity building and training activities

+For introduction and relevant details about open science in DSWB, please refer to this document: https://doi.org/10.5281/zenodo.14775481 (cite as: Sharan, M. (2025, January 30).
+Concept Familiarization: Part 1 - Open science definition, scope, and relevance in data science; Part 2 - License; Part 3 - Documentation.
+Zenodo.
+DOI 10.5281/zenodo.14485475.)

 ## Important Considerations

 * **Open Access Publication, Open Data and Open Source Software:** All research outputs, including publications, data, and code, should be freely available and accessible to everyone.